Shelf-Stable, Dried Snacks in CNP

 - Dried pepperoni as a topping on a CN labeled pizza would be creditable.
 Please note that dried pepperoni alone is not creditable under the CN programs.

-If you have any questions regarding this MB, please contact Stephanie Enright, Child Nutrition Consultant in the School Nutrition Programs Unit, by phone at 916-323-0122 or by e-mail at firstname.lastname@example.org.
+If you have questions about this MB, please contact Ashley Osterman, Child Nutrition Consultant (CNC), Northern School Nutrition Programs Unit (SNPU), by phone at 916-445-1261 or by email at firstname.lastname@example.org, or Lori Porter, CNC, Southern SNPU, by phone at 916-322-1454 or by e-mail at email@example.com.